 Project complexity is identified in most parts of the literature as the major cause of poor performance of megaprojects in terms of cost, schedule, performance in use and satisfying the buisness case.
 Other causes of poor performance in megaprojects are rooted in issues such as a lack of realism in initial estimates, low level of contingencies in estimates, insufficient consideration of changes in project specifications, designs and technical difficulties, exchange rates, undervaluation of price changes, expropriation costs, safety and environmental demands and shortage of resources.
 They also include ineffective stakeholder management, scope changes, public resistance, poor risk management, lack of understanding of the direct and secondary impacts of change, lack of owner's abilities and strategies to manage mega projects, lack of appropriate scheduling tools and underestimating the technical requirements.
-The major causes of schedule delay arise from lack of owner's abilities and strategies to manage mega projects, lack of appropriate scheduling tools, underestimating the technical requirements.
+The major causes of schedule delay arise from lack of owner's abilities and strategies to manage mega projects, lack of appropriate scheduling tools, underestimating the technical requirements, and public resistance due to environmental and social concerns.